 Best for fans of popular thrillers

-Just after Christmas, Amber Reynolds is in a coma and, while she believes her husband doesn’t love her anymore, she also admits that sometimes she lies.
+Just after Christmas, Amber Reynolds is in a coma.
+While she believes her husband doesn’t love her anymore, she also admits that “sometimes she lies.”
 She can’t remember what happened, but she believes her husband and sister were involved.

-Don’t you just love a good old-fashioned holiday season mystery?!
-Jumping from pre and post-accident timelines, as well as revealing childhood diary entries, this book will undoubtedly take you by surprise and make you question all the characters and their motives.
+The story jumps between pre-accident and post-accident timelines and reveals childhood diary entries.
+It will undoubtedly take you by surprise and make you question all the characters and their motives.

 The Wife Between Us by Greer Hendricks and Sarah Pekkanen